Azure-Samples/Speech-Service-Actions-Template/documentation/4-advanced-customization.md

   SPEECH_LOCALE: "en-us"
 ```

-Change `en-us` to be whatever locale works best for your project, but note its available customizations.
+Change `en-us` to the locale that works best for your project, but note its available customizations.
 As seen on Language Support, not all locales can have all three types of training data.
 If your locale does not support all three types of training data, you must [exclude the unsupported training data](#Exclude-Some-Training-Data) from the workflow.

 If under **Customizations** it says "No" for your locale, that means Custom Speech is not supported and you must exclude all three types of training data.
 While this solution then cannot help with continuously improving Custom Speech models, it can still test baseline Azure Speech models against test data as the test data changes, or as new baseline models are released.